The next design that I'll look into from "Episode II: Attack of the Clones" is the one she wears out on the meadows of Naboo: the "picnic" costume.

 (1897, Valentine Cameron Prinsep)

 These painters had a tendency to portray women dressed in flowing chiffon dresses that gave them an air of delicate flowers.
-It's this feel, that the designer is trying to imprint of Padme's costume.
+It's this feeling, that the designer is trying to imprint of Padme's costume.
 This helps accentuate the romantic feel of the design and make her look delicate.

 |"Queen Guinevere's Maying", John Maler Collier (1900)|